-The ROMA experiments were scanned, gridded and normalized with a Lowess curve-fitting algorithm followed by a local normalization as described by Hicks et al (Hicks et al., 2006).
-The data was imported and analyzed using Splus (Insightful) and Matlab (Mathworks) and geometric mean ratio was computed from each color channel.
+The ROMA experiments were scanned, gridded, and normalized with a Lowess curve-fitting algorithm followed by a local normalization as described by Hicks et al. (2006).
+The data were imported and analyzed using Splus (Insightful) and Matlab (Mathworks), and the geometric mean ratio was computed from each color channel.
 In color-reversal experiments, the geometric mean of two log ratios was calculated.
-The data was then segmented to define non-overlapping genomic regions that vary in copy number across the human genome using both the Kolmogorov-Smirnov algorithm (Grubor et al., 2009) and the Circular Binary Segmenter (Venkatraman and Olshen, 2007).
+The data were then segmented to define nonoverlapping genomic regions that vary in copy number across the human genome using both the Kolmogorov-Smirnov algorithm (Grubor et al. 2009) and the circular binary segmenter (Venkatraman and Olshen 2007).
 The segmented genomic copy number profiles from each sector were then used for the statistical analysis.

-Fluorescence in situ Hybridization
+Fluorescence in situ hybridization

 FISH probes were constructed by one of two methods.
-The KRAS probe used in Figure 6 was designed using the PROBER algorithm and pooled from PCR products 500-1400bp in length (Navin et al., 2006).
-The LCTR, RCTR, ETNK and KRAS probes were designed using bacterial artificial chromosomes from the UCSC genome browser.
-FISH analysis was conducted on interphase cells in 10 μ m frozen tissue sections.
+The KRAS probe used in Figure 6 was designed using the PROBER algorithm and pooled from PCR products 500-1400 bp in length (Navin et al. 2006).
+The LCTR, RCTR, ETNK, and KRAS probes were designed using bacterial artificial chromosomes from the UCSC Genome Browser.
+FISH analysis was conducted on interphase cells in 10- μ m frozen tissue sections.
 These probes were hybridized to frozen tissue sections that were fixed in methanol overnight and moved to 70% ethanol.
-The FISH experiments were performed as reported by Hicks et al (Hicks et al., 2006) with DAPI staining to visualize the nucleus.
+The FISH experiments were performed as reported by Hicks et al. (2006) with DAPI staining to visualize the nucleus.
 Selected cells were photographed in a Zeiss Axioplan 2 microscope equipped with an Axio Cam MRM CCD camera and Axio Vision software.

-In order to mitigate the analysis of shaved nuclei we employed three precautionary steps.
-First, we cut relatively large (7μ m) tissues sections using a cryomicrotome in order to encompass whole nuclei.
-Second, we captured Z-planes that contained 40-50 images from each 63X objective microscope using a mechanical stage.
-Using Axiovision Software we generated Z-plane images of the DAPI stained nuclei which we used to exclude any partially shaved nuclei in the quantification of FISH probe signals.
-Third, we hybridized two diploid control probes to all nuclei (RCON and LCON) which surround the KRAS amplification on chromosome 12p12.1 and a MYC control probe on chromosome 8.
+In order to mitigate the analysis of shaved nuclei, we employed three precautionary steps.
+First, we cut relatively large (7 μ m) tissue sections using a cryomicrotome in order to encompass whole nuclei.
+Second, we captured Z-planes that contained 40-50 images from each 63× objective microscope using a mechanical stage.
+Using Axiovision Software, we generated Z-plane images of the DAPI-stained nuclei, which we used to exclude any partially shaved nuclei in the quantification of FISH probe signals.
+Third, we hybridized two diploid control probes to all nuclei (RCON and LCON) that surround the KRAS amplification on chromosome 12p12.1 and a MYC control probe on chromosome 8.
 These control probes served as indicators that the nucleus was not shaved on chromosome 12p12.1.
-When we did not observe two copies of each control probe in the nucleus it was not scored for copy number.
-Using these three criteria, we observed that the majority of cells that we scored (89.69%) showed copy number signals consistent with one of three subpopulations : D, A1 or A2.
+When we did not observe two copies of each control probe in the nucleus, it was not scored for copy number.
+Using these three criteria, we observed that the majority of cells that we scored (89.69%) showed copy number signals consistent with one of three subpopulations: D, A1, or A2.
 However, some nuclei (10.31%) did report patterns of copy number that were inconsistent with the predicted subpopulations.
 We cannot distinguish if these nuclei represented a minor subpopulation or if they were shaved nuclei.
 Finally, in order to avoid probe artifacts, we did not score any nuclei where the probes did not overlap the DAPI channel.